fraanfx/bos-transfer/readme.md

 ## Transfer

-### Create a counter with Solana libraries on rust

-Counter with Increment(x), Decrement(x), Update(x) and Reset functions with tests.
+### Connect two smart contacts and transfer a defined amount of founds

 - Run the test to check how it works:

 ```
-cargo test -- --nocapture
+cargo test
 ```